SirZenith/lua-argparse/README.md

 `Command` is used for structuring your operation function.
 A `Command` has help info, parameters, operation that bind with it, and subcommands if you want.
+And every `Command` will got a `help` subcommand when they gets created.

 `ArgParser`, with a given `Command` and a list of string arguments, it can locate target specified by arguments in you command tree, and return a `table<string, any>` containing parsed parameters.
 That table uses parameter's name as key.

 `Application` is a extended `Command` that sotres more meta infomation, and serves as entrance of your command tree.
-And every `Application` will got a `help` subcommand when they're created.

 # API